shivannis/xandr-docs-public/xandr-docs/articles/curate/ad-viewability-description-of-methodology-dom.md

 Definitions of the accredited indicators are available in the [Introduction to Viewability](introduction-to-viewability.md).

 All these metrics are available in a specific report called "**Viewability Report**".
-Note that this report excludes mobile web traffic, even though it is measured by Xandr.
+Note that this report excludes mobile web traffic, even though it is measured by Microsoft Advertising.

 #### Other viewability indicators